openquantumhardware/qick/docs/source/tutorials/README.rst

 .. note::

   Don't have an RFSoC board handy?
-Tutorials 00-07 are also available ported to the **QICK emulator** (``QickEmu``, a Verilator-based software simulation of the firmware) at ``emulator/notebooks/tutorial/*_emu.ipynb`` in the
+Tutorials 00-07 for tProc v2 are also available ported to the **QICK emulator** (``QickEmu``, a Verilator-based software simulation of the firmware) at ``emulator/notebooks/tutorial/*_emu.ipynb`` in the